bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 [x]  6.
 Which `react-redux` method links up our `components` with our `redux store`?

-    A: Actions link components to the redux store.
+    A: Components are are linked to the redux store  through the root.reducer.
+The reducer is the only method by which the store can be accessed.
+Components communicate with the root-reducer through actions.